MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-lifecycle.md

 Start by reviewing the most common alerts to improve monitoring accuracy by focusing on high-volume alerts.
 Identify the following and prioritize based on impact:

 - Number and percentage of alerts caused by existing/known problems.
 - Number and percentage of repeated or duplicate alerts.
-Might indicate additional tuning is necessary or there's a potential issue to investigate further.
+Might indicate more tuning is necessary or there's a potential issue to investigate further.
 - Number and percentage of alerts indicating performance or availability issues.
 - Ratio of alerts to tickets generated.
 - Alerts whose resolution state has been set to a state indicating the workflow is generating a high volume of alerts and is determined through investigation to be faulty by operations or tier-2 support.

-Use the following reports to determine if additional tuning is required:
+Use the following reports to determine if more tuning is required:

 - Most Common Alerts Report
 - Alerts Report